qredo/signing-agent/docs/getting-started.md

 ![Screenshot 2022-08-11 at 14.39.59.png](img/Screenshot_2022-08-11_at_14.39.59.png)

-You will see a screen asking you to authenticate with your mobile app.
-In our case, we’re going to mock it again by using our [Qredo Mobile Demo app](https://mobile.qredo.net/#).
+You will see a screen asking you to authenticate with your Mobile App.
+In our case, we’re going to mock it again by using our [Qredo Mobile Demo App](https://mobile.qredo.net/#).

 ![Screenshot 2022-08-11 at 14.41.03.png](img/Screenshot_2022-08-11_at_14.41.03.png)